 In Switch – the Heath Brothers talk about three important things that need to be addressed for change to take place and stick: the Rider, the Elephant and the Path

 - The Rider – This is your rational side.
 You'll need to tell your rational self where it is you want to go and what is the change you wish to make.
 If you are hoping to get a reign on your finances – you'll need to set a specific goal in mind and how you are going to do it.
 For example: “In 5 years, I want to pay off my $10,000 credit card bill by cutting ______ out of my budget and pick up a side job”.

 - The Elephant – What the Rider sits on top of is the 12,000 lbs. elephant – also known as your feelings/emotions.
 If you have no game plan or Rider – the Elephant takes over and goes wherever it pleases.
 The Rider is no match for the Elephant.
-Without getting it on board – even a skillful Rider has no hope of directing a unmotivated Elephant.
+Without getting it onboard – even a skillful Rider has no hope of directing an unmotivated Elephant.
 So, to make change happen and get your Elephant in-sync with the Rider – you need an appeal to your feelings.
-In thinking about the previous example of getting rid of the $10k credit card – you’ll likely need an emotional connection to what it will feel like to pay off that bill.
-An example might be to tape a picture of a man at the beach – without a care in the world (because he’s just paid off his large debt!).
+In thinking about the previous example of getting rid of the $10k credit card – you'll likely need an emotional connection to what it will feel like to pay off that bill.
+An example might be to tape a picture of a man at the beach – without a care in the world (because he's just paid off his large debt!).
 You need to connect your emotions with the rational.